udayalakshmia/smqa-Group/mcqa/README.md

 4. **Run as Java Application:**
    - After the Maven install is complete, right-click on the project again.
    - Choose **Run As > Java Application** to run the application.

-## Database Configuration

-Database parameters can be configured using the `application.properties` file located under the `src/main/resources` folder.
-Update the necessary properties in this file to customize the database connection.

 ## Running Test Coverage in Eclipse